ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/06-abstract-data-types.md

 present, nothing happens, and the set is left unchanged.
 Recall the interface for sets from [the course API](#all-adts-used-in-this-book):

-    interface Set extends Collection:
-        add(x)       // Adds x to the set.
-Returns true if the element wasn't already in the set. remove(x)    // Removes x from the set.
-Returns true if the element was in the set. contains(x)  // Returns true if x is in the set.
+    interface Set of T extends Collection of T: add(x: T)               // Adds x to the set. remove(x: T)            // Removes x from the set. contains(x: T) -> Bool  // Returns true if x is in the set.

 ::: topic
 ##### Example: Spell-checking {-}